 - increased use of transit, walking and cycling to limit vehicle use.”

-These two services are very similar.
+These two terms are interchangeable.
 Each involves people who own a vehicle giving rides to those who don’t (or sharing a ride, eliminating the use of multiple vehicles.)
 Of course, those who are getting a ride do offer compensation to the driver, such as providing gas money, exchanging services (“you drive to work, I’ll mow your lawn”) or other means mutually agreed upon ahead of time.

-Carpooling is often recurring at a regular day and time while Ridematching is used to describe a one-time shared trip.
-For example, those who drive to work together numerous times a week (carpooling) vs those who are going on a long road-trip and are seeking someone going to the same place who would be willing to share the cost of travel (ridesharing).
+Carpooling is often recurring on regular basis (daily commute to work/school), where as ridesharing can also be used to describe a single-trip like those who are going on a long road-trip/ out of town event (i.e. Folk Fest) and are seeking someone going to the same place who would be willing to share the cost of travel.

 Finally, we have ridehailing services.
-In the past, this would have simply referred to calling a taxi, but in 2015, depending on which city you live in, you could have various options available to you.
-The most common ridehailing service is Uber, with The Walrus magazine recently doing a feature story on the company.
-These new ridehailing services are accessed online through apps or websites, and are far cheaper than taking a taxi.
+In the past, this would have simply referred to calling a taxi, but it is now an industry of different services, depending on which city you live in.
+The most common ridehailing services are Uber and Lyft.
+Winnipeg currently does not have either, but you may be familiar with TappCar.
+These new ridehailing services are accessed online through apps or websites, and connect you with a driver to take you to your location in real time.
 Those who own cars can sign up to be a driver, transporting people around their city in exchange for payment.

-Whether or not to allow Uber into the Manitoba market has been the subject of much debate recently, with the provincial Liberals including their support of ridehailing services like Uber in their election platform.
-The ruling NDP party has sided with Taxicab companies against services like Uber, saying that they are not safe for Manitobans due to the lack of insurance, necessary vehicle maintenance and other concerns, like lack of standardized rate fares (Cab Firms Unite to Keep Uber Away, Winnipeg Free Press).
+Whether or not to allow Uber into the Manitoba market has been the subject of much debate over the past year.
+In the past, goverment has sided with Taxicab companies against services like Uber, saying that they are not safe for Manitobans due to the lack of insurance, necessary vehicle maintenance and other concerns, like lack of standardized rate fares (Cab Firms Unite to Keep Uber Away, Winnipeg Free Press).
 Time will tell if ridehailing can be kept out of certain markets by legislators and Taxi cabs.